tirthalpatel/Learning-Spring/gs-spring-cloud/gs-microservices/README.md

 Spring Cloud provides tools for developers to quickly build some of the common patterns in distributed systems.
 Many of these patterns are provided via wrapping the battle-tested components found at NetflixOSS.

-Let me get started with [Spring Cloud: Brixton.SR5](http://cloud.spring.io/spring-cloud-static/Brixton.SR5/).
+This is maven based multi-module project structure.
+The parent project contains various child projects to get started with [Spring Cloud Features](http://cloud.spring.io/spring-cloud-static/spring-cloud.html).

 ## Key Learning Goals